stevejay/artfullylondon-api/README.md

 - Add AWS Cognito serverless configuration to the serverless files?
 (I think serverless supports AWS Cognito configuration now.
 Problem is it is not needed locally.)
 - Do I need to add cloudwatch:PutMetricData permission?
 - Is there an encoding issue with params in lambda integration when using serverless local?
-- Implement event service search index sns iteration.
 - See about CORS origin restrictions for getting images from resized and original S3 buckets.
 - Delete the staging table 'artfullylondon-development-iteration-log'
 - Improve error handling on iterators.
-- Check search service does basic validation of entites to index (eg, id, version, entityType)
+- Do full validation of entities to index that are received by search service?
+- Check further on the search service integration test flakiness.

 ## Info